North Korea

 Kim Il-sung Square

-The central square hosts parades and gatherings, a hub of political demonstrations.
+The central square hosts parades and gatherings, a hub for political demonstrations.

 Mansudae Grand Monument